Today’s Reading: Deuteronomy 6-12

 that you saw with your own eyes.

 When your ancestors entered Egypt, they numbered a mere seventy souls.
 And now look at you—you look more like the stars in the night skies in number.
-And your GOD did it. – Deut.
-10:12-17 (The Message)
+And your God did it. – Deuteronomy 10:12-17 (The Message)

 Father God, I cannot help but laugh out loud at your goodness!
 My heart is overflowing with all you have done!
 Thank you for being a generous God, even when we fail and struggle.
 Lord, thank you for the privilege to be called to holiness, to be set apart for your glory and for your excellence.
-We feast in your presence this morning as we rejoice in all you have accomplished because you have chosen to bless us (12:7)!
+We feast in your presence this morning as we rejoice in all you have accomplished!
 Fill us with your strength and your righteousness today, we pray.
-Amen.